muhammad-usama12/muhammad-usama12/README.md

          I'm Usama!
 </h2>

-I recently graduated as a full-stack web developer from Lighthouse Labs.
-I am an ambitious and hard-working individual who's looking to grow by learning the latest technologies while becoming proficient at my current tech stack.
-I have completed multiple projects (pinned below!) which gave me confidence to tackle new projects and keep improving my skillset!
+As a recent graduate from Lighthouse Labs, I am excited to bring my skills as a full-stack web developer to a new opportunity.
+I am a driven and dedicated professional who is eager to expand my knowledge and expertise through working with the latest technologies.
+I have a proven track record of success, as demonstrated by the multiple projects I have completed, and I am confident in my ability to take on new challenges and continue to improve my skills.
+Check out some of my past work in the attached portfolio!

 <hr> </hr>